Table Design Principles

 - Group and sort data to highlight meaningful patterns.

-In addition, Schwabish and others recommend using color to highlight key items or outliers in your data, a topic we’ll discuss later in Chapter 15: Tell Your Data Story.
+In addition, Schwabish and others recommend using color to highlight key items or outliers in your data, a topic we’ll discuss later in Chapter 16: Tell and Show Your Data Story.

 Overall, the core principles of table design reflect similar concepts we previously discussed in chart and map design.
 Organize your presentation of the data with the readers’ eyes in mind, to focus their attention on the most important elements of the story, so that they “take away” the most meaningful interpretation of the information.
 Do the visualization work for them, so that you don’t have to rely on them to draw the same mental connections in their own minds.
 Remove any clutter or unnecessary repetition that stands in the way of these goals.

-Now that you understand key principles of table design, see how several of them are built directly into the Datawrapper tool featured in the next section.
+Now that you understand several key principles of table design, see how some (but not all) are built directly into the Datawrapper tool featured in the next section.

 Jon Schwabish, “Thread Summarizing ’Ten Guidelines for Better Tables’,” Twitter, August 3, 2020, https://twitter.com/jschwabish/status/1290323581881266177; Jonathan A. Schwabish, “Ten Guidelines for Better Tables,” Journal of Benefit-Cost Analysis 11, no. 2: 151–78, accessed August 25, 2020, https://doi.org/10.1017/bca.2020.11; Jonathan Schwabish, Better Data Visualizations: A Guide for Scholars, Researchers, and Wonks (Columbia University Press, 2021), https://cup.columbia.edu/book/better-data-visualizations/9780231193115↩︎